ranibb/TypeScript-Playground/README.md

 • Allow multiple filters to be supplied in the applyFilter method

+    At the end of the last excercise, we creaed two filters and applied each filter to test pur generic function singleValueFilter.
+Now what about a combination of filters?
+How to change the code to enable filtering the Employee data with multiple filters whcih are then applied simultansoly?

 • Get employee data by asynchronous and put the employee data service in a separate module